 Pink Floyd Off The Wall – Special Radio Construction (1979.)
 A rare 1979 US 8-track, radio-friendly promo sampler LP for The Wall album distributed mainly to radio stations (one of the stations I worked at in Los Angeles back in the day had one of these beauties).
 The track starts at the pickup beat and vocal and clocks in at 3:25 on this release.
 Here, the track has the same running time as the original LP version, but the outro is clean and lacks the phone call dialog.

 “Another Brick In The Wall (Part 2)/Young Lust” Italian Single (1979).
 This extended version of “Young Lust” runs 3:58 and restores the full 12-bar intro which was cut during production.
 It also has the full, clean outro without the phone call.
+At about the 2’ 50” mark as the guitar solo ends, you can hear a few seconds of a Roger Waters scream which was mixed out of most other versions.
 Released in 1979, this version has never been re-released and is unavailable on CD or digitally.

 In my opinion, a good-quality pressing of this vinyl is the best after-market version of this single.
 First pressings of this single were released with a misprinted label.
 The B-side of the record was erroneously labelled “One Of My Turns” instead.
 In 1980, the same extended mix was released — this time correctly labeled — as B-sides in a few other countries as well, including South Africa (as shown here) and Zimbabwe.
 You might be able to find it on eBay or the Discogs market.
 Be ready to empty your wallet for this one.
 It is one of the rarest of the Pink Floyd commercial releases.